 Star Wars actress Daisy Ridley agrees.
 In an interview with BBC’s Radio Times, she said she thinks social media is “highly unhealthy for people’s mental health” and that she took herself off last year and “will never get back on.”

-While Ridley’s absence is permanent, most celebrities (like Hadid) take breaks every now and then, citing their mental health.
+While Ridley’s absence seems to be permanent so far, most celebrities (like Hadid) take breaks every now and then, citing their mental health.
 (Psst: Did you know social media has the power to harm your self-worth?)

 Tay-Tay says “Look what you made me do!”